dhanushhangal/production/pARun2016ForestingSetup_v0/README.md

 ```bash
 cmsrel CMSSW_8_0_23
 ```
 then change the path of L56 in submitForestStreamer.py to correspond with the path of the new checked out 8_0_23 release.
+!!
+MAKE SURE you cmsenv in your FOREST release though - NOT the new fresh release or else the scripts will not work!
 Once this is setup, and your streamer RECO script has been created (see bottom of this README), you can forest streamers on the batch farm:
 ```bash
 ## NOTE - The streamers need to be RECOed also - see instructions at the bottom of this README to get the reco cfg...
 python submitForestStreamer.py -q cmscaf1nd -o /store/group/phys_heavyions/kjung/StreamerForests/v1 -i ExpressPA.284755.v1.txt